ipfs/camp/DEEP_DIVES/45-building-dynamic-p2p-applications.md

 for topics with under 10 connected subscribers, and at most 5 for ~1000 connected subscribers

+## Preparation

+It will be helpful to have radicle installed.
+How to do so is described [here](https://radicle.xyz/docs/index.html#installation-setup)

 ## Where to learn about it

 - Radicle website: https://radicle.xyz/